jjayeon/cli/README.md

+# Author's Note

+This fork was used for the 2021 Fall GitHub Externship; changes made in this fork leverage the YAML parser [here](https://github.com/actions-mlh/go-workflows).
+For more information, contact @jjayeon.

 # GitHub CLI

 `gh` is GitHub on the command line.
 It brings pull requests, issues, and other GitHub concepts to the terminal next to where you are already working with `git` and your code.